rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 ## Express

-Express is Node.js web application framework that helps to develop web applications.
-It is a small HTTP server.
+Express is a Node.js web application framework that helps to develop web applications.
+It is a minimalist HTTP server.

-To install the small HTTP server Express, run this command at your project location:
+To install Express, input the command below into the terminal and press `enter` at your project location:

 ```shell
 npm install express --save